ISO Contact Information

-F-1 Student Visa, SEVIS & I-20
+F-1 Student Visa, SEVIS Fee Payment & I-20 for Dependents

 An F-1 student visa may be granted at a U.S consulate or embassy to an individual who is qualified to

 We highly recommend you to visit U.S. embassy or consulate in your home country web sites at http://www.usembassy.gov for directions of how to apply for a student visa that includes how to make an appointment for a visa interview in your home country.

 Maintaining F-1 Status